-In the following we will introduce the contents of the courses and seminars in the Master's track of the CS graduate program Smart Systems.
+In the following we will introduce the contents of the lectures, labs, seminars, and projects in the Master's track of the CS graduate program Smart Systems.

 Research is considered to be an essential part of the education at Jacobs University.
-Therefore master students will already be involved in research projects during their first semesters (in conjunction with and supported by the Spring semester seminars).
+Therefore master students will already be involved in research projects during their first semesters (in conjunction with and supported by the Spring semester seminars and projects).
 The purpose of the courses offered in Fall is to introduce topics and to cover pertinent results and methods of the research areas.

-Figure 3 lists the courses modules that are offered on a regular basis in the program.
+Figure 3 lists the lecture and lab modules that are offered on a regular basis in the program.

-These courses (and accompanying labs) come in pairs, which are organized by the core faculty indicated.
+These courses come in pairs, which are organized by the core faculty indicated.
 The courses and course modules will be held in Fall semesters and will alternate over a 4-semester time frame, so that all Master students can participate in all courses and course modules during their 2-year studies without creating redundancy.

-The courses above will be complemented by a set of seminars, which varies over time (see Figure 4).
-In addition, there are graduate courses in mathematics, physics and possibly other disciplines of relevance for CS master students, depending on their chosen specialization area.
+The courses above will be complemented by a set of seminars and projects, which varies over time (see Figure 4).
+In addition, there are graduate courses in mathematics, physics, and possibly other disciplines of relevance for CS master students, depending on their chosen specialization area.

-School of Engineering and Science Issue: Fall 2008
+School of Engineering and Science Issue: Fall 2009

-Graduate Handbook - Smart Systems Rev.: 1658
+Graduate Handbook - Smart Systems Rev.: 1668

-Date: July 30, 2008 Page: 7
+Date: July 9, 2009 Page: 7

-Credits Type Title Responsible 320411 5 Course Information Architectures P. Baumann 320622 4 Lab Information Architectures Lab P. Baumann 320421 5 Course Advanced Robotics A. Birk 3204yy 4 Lab Advanced Robotics Lab A. Birk 320541 5 Course Computational Semantics of Nat.
-Lang.
-M. Kohlhase 320591 4 Lab Computational Semantics of NL Lab M. Kohlhase 320451 9 Course Advanced Machine Learning H. Jaeger 320471 5 Lecture Advanced Networking J. Schönwälder 320401 4 Lab Advanced Networking Lab J. Schönwälder 320491 9 Course Advanced Graphics L. Linsen 320511 9 Course Semantic Web Engineering P. Baumann 320521 5 Course Autonomous Systems A. Birk 320611 4 Lab Autonomous Systems Lab A. Birk 320441 5 Course Computational Logic M. Kohlhase 320612 4 Lab Computational Logic Lab M. Kohlhase 320551 9 Course Algorithmical Modelling H. Jaeger 320571 5 Lecture Advanced Distributed Systems J. Schönwälder 320602 4 Lab Advanced Distributed Systems Lab J. Schönwälder 320581 9 Course Advanced Visualization L. Linsen
+Credits Type Title Responsible 320411 5 Lecture Information Architectures P. Baumann 320622 5 Lab Information Architectures Lab P. Baumann 320421 5 Lecture Advanced Robotics A. Birk 320601 5 Lab Advanced Robotics Lab A. Birk 320541 5 Lecture Computational Semantics of Natural Language M. Kohlhase 320591 5 Lab Computational Semantics of Natural Language Lab M. Kohlhase 320451 5 Lecture Advanced Machine Learning H. Jaeger 320xxx 5 Lab Advanced Machine Learning Lab H. Jaeger 320471 5 Lecture Advanced Networking J. Schönwälder 320401 5 Lab Advanced Networking Lab J. Schönwälder 320491 5 Lecture Advanced Graphics L. Linsen 320xxx 5 Lab Advanced Graphics Lab L. Linsen 320511 5 Lecture Semantic Web Engineering P. Baumann 320631 5 Lab Semantic Web Engineering Lab P. Baumann 320521 5 Lecture Autonomous Systems A. Birk 320611 5 Lab Autonomous Systems Lab A. Birk 320441 5 Lecture Computational Logic M. Kohlhase 320612 5 Lab Computational Logic Lab M. Kohlhase 320551 5 Lecture Algorithmical and Statistical Modelling H. Jaeger 320xxx 5 Lab Algorithmical and Statistical Modelling Lab H. Jaeger 320571 5 Lecture Advanced Distributed Systems J. Schönwälder 320602 5 Lab Advanced Distributed Systems Lab J. Schönwälder 320581 5 Lecture Advanced Visualization L. Linsen 320621 5 Lab Advanced Visualization Lab L. Linsen

-Figure 3: The courses offered regularly in the M.Sc. program
+Figure 3: The lectures and labs offered regularly in the M.Sc. program